Sign Language: Towards Sign Understanding for Robot Autonomy: Metrics

 \textbf{Detection metrics.} Detection is a specialized object detection task focusing on the category of signs that contain navigational information.
 To evaluate this, we employ standard object detection metrics, specifically COCO metrics~\cite{lin2014eccv} based on average precision (AP) and recall (AR).

-\textbf{Recognition metrics.} For each sign in the dataset, the ground truth navigational cues $\{(\signplace{}_1, \signlabel{}_1, \signdir{}_1),\dots,(\signplace{}_t, \signlabel{}_t, \signdir{}_t)\}$ are annotated.
-We match the ground truth with parsed navigational cues from a sign understanding system, and compute both aggregated and per-sign metrics with the matches.
-Aggregated metrics provide an indication of ability to parse any navigational cue, and are reported as precision and recall computed by combining all cues across all signs in the dataset.
-Per-sign metrics provide an indication of the ability to accurately parse the content of a sign, and are computed as the success rate of accurately parsing all cues from a sign.
+\textbf{Recognition metrics.} Each sign in the dataset is annotated with ground-truth navigational cues, \ie{} $\setcues_n$ for sign $n$.
+Predictions from sign understanding are matched to $\setcues_n$, and we report both aggregated and per-sign metrics. \textit{Aggregated metrics} evaluate overall ability to parse cues, computed as precision and recall over all cues in the dataset. \textit{Per-sign metrics} assess whether a system can fully parse individual signs, measured as the success rate of exactly recovering all cues from a sign.